geomagpy/MARTAS/README.md

 #### 4.2.1 The sensors.cfg configuration file

-When initialization is finished there is only one further step to do in case of a MARTAS acquisition machine.
+When initialization is finished there is only one further step to do in case of a pMARTAS acquisition machine.
 You need to specify the sensors.
 For this you will have to edit the sensors configuration file.

         $ nano ~/.martas/conf/sensors.cfg

-sensors.cfg is the basic configuration file for all sensors connected to the MARTAS system.
+sensors.cfg is the basic configuration file for all sensors connected to the pMARTAS system.
 It contains a line with a comma separated list for each sensor which looks like:

         GSM90_6107631_0001,S1,115200,8,1,N,passive,gsm90v7init.sh,-,1,GSM90,GSM90,6107632,0002,-,AS-W-36,GPS,magnetism,GEM Overhauzer v7.0